-• The cost of a motor vehicle report is \$3.00 plus applicable state processing fees.
+• The cost is applicable state processing fees.

 Locate the email from applicationstation@certiphi.com titled "Application Station - Student Edition".
 The email will include step-by-step instructions for accessing Application Station: Student Edition to authorize and pay for a background investigation.